 - Meadows Community Centre

-We own all of these except Storey’s Field Centre.
-Four other centres that we own are managed by local groups:
+We own four other centres that are managed by local groups:

 - Nuns Way Pavilion is managed by the North Cambridge Community Partnership